Footwear changes

 • Extracorporeal Shockwave Therapy (EPAT).
 We also offer EPAT, a very effective non-surgical treatment to naturally stimulate the healing of your plantar fascial tissues.

-• Aquaroll therapy.
+• Aquaroll treatment.
 Aquaroll treatment involves rolling submerged glass beads on the surfaces of the feet to reduce pain and promote healing in the aggravated band of tissue.

-• Laser therapy.
+• Laser therapy Treatment.
 This drug-free alternative to heel injections encourages circulation and directly triggers natural tissue healing to help your body repair itself more quickly.

 When Conservative Methods Don’t Work, Dr. Joel Foster Offers Surgical Options for Plantar Fasciosis